ApprenticeAI/frapy/docs/topics/architecture.rst

 Architecture overview
 =====================

-This document describes the architecture of Scrapy and how its components interact.
+This document describes the architecture of Frapy and how its components interact.

 Overview
 ========

-The following diagram shows an overview of the Scrapy architecture with its components and an outline of the data flow that takes place inside the system (shown by the red arrows).
+The following diagram shows an overview of the Frapy architecture with its components and an outline of the data flow that takes place inside the system (shown by the red arrows).
 A brief description of the components is included below with links for more detailed information about them.
 The data flow is